-The comments state that the draft SEIR did-does not adequately analyze the impacts of the 800-unit alternative.
+The comments state that the draft SEIR does not adequately analyze the impacts of the 800-unit alternative.
 Comments also request that additional lower density alternatives be analyzed.
 In response to the comment that a 100 percent affordable housing project "would better blend" with the project vicinity, refer to Response AL-1, Range of Alternatives, on RTC p.
 4.F-12.

 The 800-unit reduced density alternative (Alternative B) is analyzed on draft SEIR pp. 6-14 to 6-28.
 The 800-unit alternative is not considered a variant to the proposed project.
 Because, as described on draft SEIR p.
 5-1, variants are "variations of the proposed project at the same project site, with the same objectives, background, and development controls, but with a specific variation that may or may not reduce environmental impacts ... these variants modify limited features or aspects of the project, unlike the alternatives to the project ... which analyze different approaches to developing the project site to address significant impacts that would result from the project."
-The 800-unit reduced density alternative is not considered a variant because it is not a variation of the proposed project with the same development controls; rather, it is a project of a different scale and is not considered a limited modification to a project feature.
+The 800-unit reduced density alternative is not considered a variant because it is not a variation of the proposed project with the same development controls.